cheredia19/paris-2024-osg-athetes/README.md

 ## The *alternate athletes*: not official athletes until...

-The alternates are athletes ready to compete at a moment's notice, prepared to step in if needed but face certain challenges[https://www.triathlete.com/events/olympics/what-is-it-like-to-be-an-olympic-alternate/].
+The alternates are athletes ready to compete at a moment's notice, prepared to step in if needed but [face certain challenges](https://www.triathlete.com/events/olympics/what-is-it-like-to-be-an-olympic-alternate/).
 These include **some restrictions until they are officially called to compete**.

 The fact that they are not credentialed athletes **limits their access to the Paris 2024 course and other official venues**.
 Consequently, alternate athletes do not receive the same support or access to the Olympic Village until they replace an official team member.